Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   The `mc_client_get_playback_state()` function retrieves the playback state from the playback information returned by the `mc_client_get_server_playback_info()` function.

-4. When no longer needed, destroy the media controller client handle using the `mc_client_destroy()` function:
+4. Destroy the media controller client handle using the `mc_client_destroy()` function, when media controller client handle is no longer needed.

   ```
   mc_client_destroy(g_client_h);